-Turmeric Crispy Baked Cauliflower is the perfect appetizer or fun veggie side dish.
-With flavors of garlic and cheese, finished with a soft crunch, you’ll never want to prepare cauliflower any other way!
+This crispy panko cauliflower is the perfect appetizer or fun veggie side dish.
+With flavors of garlic and cheese, finished with a soft crunch, you’ll never want to prepare crispy baked cauliflower bites any other way!

-Popping in for a fun, easy cauliflower recipe today.
+Popping in for a fun and easy baked cauliflower bites recipe today.
 If you love veggies, you’re going to love this crispy roasted cauliflower.

 It is the perfect appetizer or side dish for any entrée.